mohitRana-04/real-estate/README.md

-In the project directory, you can run:
+In the project directory, you can follow these steps to run:

 `npm install`
 Install all the dependencies required.

+`npm install firebase`
+Install firebase dependencies

 `npm start`
 Runs the app in the development mode.